Kalei Mau: National team

 Mau has represented the Philippines in international volleyball, particularly at the first leg of the 2019 ASEAN Grand Prix.
 She took part in the national team's training camps in Thailand and Japan leading up to the 2019 Southeast Asian Games before being declared ineligible to compete in the regional games after she was found to have failed to meet a two-year residency requirement set by the International Volleyball Federation (FIVB).
 While she has obtained a Philippine passport in early 2019, she is still a member of USA Volleyball and had to transfer to the Larong Volleyball sa Pilipinas (now the Philippine National Volleyball Federation), the Philippines' national association and served two-year residency before being eligible to play for the national team in FIVB-sanctioned tournaments.
 In June 2021, Mau was allowed by the FIVB to represent the Philippines.

 Personal life

-Mau was born in Hawaii to a Filipino/Haole mother.
-Her ethnic background is Native Hawaiian and Filipino heritage.
+Mau is of Hawaiian, Filipino, Irish, and Chinese descent.